 The couple admitted to me, they wouldn’t recognize a “fair offer” from a complete scam.
 They were desperate, “We don’t want this stuff.
 But we don’t want to be taken.
 What should we do?”

-The departed collector thought he was giving the couple a great gift, when in fact, he had—unnecessarily and selfishly—complicated it.
+The departed collector thought he was giving the couple a great gift, when in fact, he had — unnecessarily and selfishly — complicated their lives.

 PREPARE AN EXIT STRATEGY

-Perhaps it is a denial of death or simply that collector gene working overtime that won’t permit us to actually consider parting with hard-won relics, but whatever the reason, those of us who don’t plan are placing an undue burden on the family we leave behind.
+Perhaps it is a denial of death or simply that collector gene working overtime that won’t permit us to actually consider parting with hard-won relics.
+Whatever the reason, those of us who don’t plan are placing undue burdens on the family we leave behind.

 Personally, my goal is to keep my collection up to about a week before I die.
 It’s a plan, but I am coming to grips with my daughter’s opinion that it isn’t a good plan.

-So, I have initiated a new plan.
+So, I have initiated a new strategy.
 Knowing that I can’t plan anything until I have gathered facts, I began with a comprehensive inventory.
-Sure, “inventory” sounds tedious (especially to anyone who has lived in a retail environment) but this is the collection I have grown to love.
+Sure, “inventory” sounds tedious (especially to anyone who has lived in a retail environment), but this is the collection I have grown to love.
 Compiling a list of everything has reawakened my awareness to so many cool items in my collection.